In this article, we’ll show you how to sign a PDF on a Mac, step by step. We’ll go through multiple options to get that PDF signed, like:

 Then, use your mouse, trackpad, or stylus to draw it.
 You can also change your signature’s angle, thickness, and color to make it unique.

 Once you’ve completed that step, download the signature as a PNG, and it will be ready to use.

 Using your fingers on a touchscreen

-If you have a tablet or a smartphone with a drawing app, you can draw a signature with it.
+You can draw a signature with a tablet or a smartphone with a drawing app.
 Simply open your drawing app, select the brush and color, and start drawing your signature.

-When you’re satisfied with the result, you can save it and send it to your email or send it to your Mac via Bluetooth to start using it.
+When satisfied with the result, you can save it and send it to your email or your Mac via Bluetooth to start using it.

 Using your keyboard and choosing a font

 You can also “draw” your signature by typing it and saving it as an image.
 To start, go to Signaturely’s Online Signature Maker and select “Type your signature.”